 I also chose to unthread the mop threads to give it all more volume.

 Then I took that piece of paint roller and threaded it onto the center of the tassel threads.
-The reason I did this is because you can tie off the tassel better and it gives it more volume and structure.
+The reason I did this is that you can tie off the tassel better and it gives it more volume and structure.

-I then straightened, tightened and tied the mop head yarn around the ball and paint roller center with the thicker twine.
+I then straightened, tightened, and tied the mop head yarn around the ball and paint roller center with the thicker twine.

-Then I took the heavy duty sharp pair of scissors to cut the mop in half the way you can see below.
+Then I took the heavy-duty sharp pair of scissors to cut the mop in half the way you can see below.

-I then wrapped the sewn together mop head pieces around the bottom of the tassel head.
+I then wrapped the sewn-together mop headpieces around the bottom of the tassel head.
 It worked out great for me because the pieces fit perfectly but you can use another mop head if needed.

 Sew the edges together to make the fit tight.